-Discipline FTEF % Reg FTEF % Adj Description Reg Load Adj Load Culinary Arts 4.1300 48.0000 4.2000 52.0000 The department currently recieves 56% chair reassign time which is split between several fulltime faculty members along with the chair.
-The Culinary Department continues to be well below the mandated 75/25 ratio as set by the State
+Discipline FTEF % Reg FTEF % Adj Description Reg Load Adj Load Culinary Arts 4.8300 53.0000 4.2700 47.0000 The Culinary Arts department currently receives 56% chair reassign time which is split between several fulltime faculty members along with the chair.
+The Department is still below the mandated 75/25 ratio as set by the State.